xcore/sc_can/app_can_demo/doc_quickstart/quickstart.rst

 This simple demonstration of xTIMEcomposer Studio functionality uses the XA-SK-ISBUS Slice Card together with the xSOFTip ``module_can`` to demonstrate how the module is used to send and receive CAN Bus frames.
 The demonstration reports all traffic on the CAN bus until the demo is ended.
+Note: this demo requires a CAN to USB dongle for connecting to the ISBUS slice.
+This is available from http://www.cananalyser.co.uk.
+The demonstration will wun at 500Kb/s and support CAN 2.0A and 2.0B.

 Hardware Setup
 ++++++++++++++